simvad/DarwinGame/README.md

 - Bot code is sandboxed and validated
 - Limited to safe Python operations
 - No file system or network access allowed

-## Need Help?

-Check the game rules on the submission page or contact the admin for clarification about game parameters.